 In our recent post, How Malware Persists on macOS, we discussed the ways that threat actors can ensure that, once they’ve breached a macOS device, their malicious code will survive a logout or device restart.
-But persistence is only one element of the kill chain, and some threat actors are known to shun persistence in favor of either one-time infections or a reusable vulnerability to remain stealthy.
+But persistence is only one element of the cyber kill chain, and some threat actors are known to shun persistence in favor of either one-time infections or a reusable vulnerability to remain stealthy.
 Then there’s the possibility of malware achieving its objectives and cleaning up after itself, effectively aiming to leave without a trace.
 Clearly, just looking for persistence items isn’t sufficient for threat hunting, so in this post we’ll take a deeper dive into how you can hunt for threats on a macOS device.

 Gathering Information about the Mac